Unidata/python-workshop/presentations/git.md

 # Checking out a branch

 - `git checkout <branch>`
-- git will complain if checkout will stomp on one or more files in the new branch
+- **caveat:** git will complain if checkout will stomp on one or more files in the new branch
 - In this situation, run `git status`, and resolve the problems by checking in or discarding the offending files
 - Then try to checkout the branch again